Total knee replacement recovery varies from person to person but is generally very positive.

 85% of knee replacements last at least twenty years.

-Yes, you will usually have follow up out-patient appointments around 6-12 weeks after total knee surgery.
-You will be seen again after one year and then every five years where they will x-ray the knee to ensure there are no problems.
+Yes, you will usually have a follow up out-patient appointment with your surgeon around 6-12 weeks after total knee surgery.
+Most doctors will want to see you again after one year and then every five years where they will x-ray the knee to ensure there are no problems.

 If however you are having problems with your total knee replacement recovery, your doctor and physical therapist will see you more often.
 Don't be afraid to ask for an appointment if you are at all worried about anything.

 Whilst this is unlikely, if you develop problems in the prosthesis, you would undergo a revision knee replacement, which means they repeat the surgical procedure.